Investor sues Sirius board for not fighting Liberty's control

 Sirius’ 13-person board includes five members who are representatives of Liberty.

 The plaintiff is seeking compensatory damages and asks Liberty to stop buying Sirius shares on the open market.
-The pension fund is also seeking class action status in the case against Sirius’ board.
+The pension fund is also seeking class action status in the case against the Sirius board.

 The case is City of Miami Police Relief and Pension Fund v.
 Sirius XM Radio Inc, Delaware Chancery Court, No 7800